Peter Stewart Macliver

-Peter Stewart Macliver (1822 – 19 April 1891) was a Scottish journalist and Liberal Party politician who sat in the House of Commons from 1880 to 1885.
+Peter Stewart Macliver (1822 – 19 April 1891) was a Scottish journalist and Liberal MP who sat in the House of Commons from 1880 to 1885.

+Life

 Macliver was the son of David Macliver of Kilchoman, Islay.
 He was educated at Glasgow High School, and the University of Glasgow.
-He became a journalist and co-founded the Western Daily Press in Bristol in 1858.
-He was a J.P. for Somerset.
+Macliver then became a journalist, and co-founded the Western Daily Press in Bristol, in 1858.
+He was also a J.P. for Somerset.

-At the 1880 general election, Macliver was elected as a member of parliament (MP) for Plymouth.
+At the 1880 general election, Macliver was elected as a member of parliament for Plymouth.

 He held the seat until his defeat at the 1885 election.